Digital certifications are coming as of October of 2017!

 What will this mean for all students who take a first aid and / or CPR course from our Academy?

 With the upcoming changes to the way we issue Canadian Red Cross certifications, we look forward to delivering you high quality, fun, and interactive first aid and CPR training programs in the greater Toronto area.
 We anticipate that these changes will simplify the way certifications are held, stored, and retrieved in the unfortunate event of it becoming lost or stolen.

 – The Academy for First Aid and Safety of Toronto

-Delivering interactive, fun, amazing, and first aid and CPR training courses!
+Delivering interactive, fun, amazing, and futuristic first aid and CPR training courses!

 The Academy for First Aid and Safety is a registered and certified training partner with the Canadian Red Cross Society.
 We deliver hands on, comprehensive first aid training courses (including CPR, AED use) which meet the provincial requirements as outlined from WSIB of Ontario and the Ministry of Labour.
 Our academy services the greater Toronto area including Mississauga, Brampton, Hamilton, Vaughan, Richmond Hill, and Markham.